talktogproject/ethicsteacher/endto-after.md

 - Make sure that your electronic devices and onlines accounts are secure by installing the latest security updates, [using strong passwords (and use two-factor authentication where possible), and being alert to hacking and phishing scams](https://www.infosec.ox.ac.uk/make-my-online-accounts-secure#tab-444596).
 It also goes without saying that you should take care not to physically misplace or lose your devices.
 - Be organized with your files.
 Have clear methods of naming data files and folders and identifying different versions of the same file.
 It should be easy for somebody else to use and access.
 - Think about how you will store data in the short-term and long-term.
 It is a good idea to have multiple copies of data in secure and robust storage systems.
 Relying only on laptops, computer hard drives, and external hard drives can be risky.
 For long-term storage, look into different repositories available and any costs associated with archiving data there.
 Examples are the [UK Data Service](https://ukdataservice.ac.uk/) and [Figshare](https://figshare.com/).
+- Select any cloud-based storage services carefully and check for compliance with relevant policies in your organisation or legal jurisdiction.
+For example, universities in the UK and the European Union may be selective in the platforms they use in order to follow GDPR data processing requirements.
 - Working in teams: Identify members of the team who will be responsible for overseeing data management or specific data management duties in every organization involved (if working collaboratively).
 - Intellectual property: When planning your research, especially for research that will be archived for public access, also consider if you own the intellectual property for all the materials you want to archive.
 Make sure that you are legally allowed to reuse or report these materials.